Backpack Rain Covers: The “Love-Hate” Guide to Keeping Your Gear Dry

 Affiliate Disclosure: I believe in honest, trail-tested gear reviews.
 When you purchase through links on my site, I may earn a small commission that helps keep Best Trail Backpacks running, at absolutely no extra cost to you.
 As an Amazon Associate, I earn from qualifying purchases.

-There’s a specific kind of misery that only hikers know.
-You’re three miles from the trailhead, it’s raining sideways, and your backpack rain cover has blown off for the third time.
-It’s now hanging from a trekking pole like a soggy flag of defeat.
+There is a specific kind of misery that only hikers know.
+You are three miles from the trailhead, it is raining sideways, and your backpack rain cover has blown off for the third time.
+It is now hanging from a trekking pole like a soggy flag of defeat.

 Worse, the bottom of your pack has turned into a small, personal swimming pool.

-That look?
-That “saggy diaper” look?
-It’s not a gear failure.
-It’s a user error, and I’ve made it more times than I’d like to admit.
-Most of us grab a backpack rain cover off a shelf, stuff it over our pack, and assume we’re sorted.
-We’re not.
+That “saggy diaper” look is not a gear failure.
+It is a user error, and I have made it more times than I care to admit.
+Most of us grab a backpack rain cover off a shelf, stuff it over our pack, and assume we are sorted.
+We are not.

 The good news is that getting this right takes about five minutes of actual knowledge.
-By the end of this guide, you’ll know exactly how to keep your gear dry, and when to ditch the cover entirely for a pack liner.
+By the end of this guide, you will know exactly how to keep your gear dry and when to ditch the cover entirely for a pack liner.

 The Rain Gear Cheat Sheet